What Is Après-Ski? A Guide to Where and How to Experience It Around the World

 What is après-ski?

-Après-ski is a French term that translates literally to “after ski” or “after skiing.”
-The phrase was made popular in the Alps during the 1950s rise of commercial skiing, and today, après-ski is an umbrella term for popular post-ski activities.
+Après-ski is a French term that means “after ski” or “after skiing.”
+The phrase was made popular in the Alps during the rise of commercial skiing in the 1950s, and today, après-ski is an umbrella term for popular post-ski activities.
 It can refer to champagne toasts on slopeside terraces in Chamonix, France, as well as kicking back around a firepit with a couple of craft beers in Breckenridge, Colorado.

-North America, Japan, and Europe each have their own distinct ski cultures, which can even vary from mountain to mountain.
-From table-top dancing to hot soaks, skiers can find a (very) wide range of après-ski scenes around resorts once the ski boots come off.
+Many countries have their own distinct ski cultures, which can even vary from mountain to mountain.
+From table-top dancing to hot soaks, there is a very wide range of après-ski scenes around resorts once the boots come off.

 The European Alps

-Fondue sticks topped with bread resting in a pot of melted cheese
+Fondue sticks topped with bread resting in a pot of melted cheese, with two glasses of wine in the background

 Ski chalets and grand hotels, fondue and mulled wine, cobblestone streets and haute cuisine—Europe’s Alpine ski towns are generally known for their white-gloved elegance.
 But within a large swath of the Alps (from Austria to France), the après-ski scene also has a wild side that makes Hot Tub Time Machine look tame.
 Think cabarets, underground clubs, and late-night Euro-pop dance parties.